 The Partnership's overall exposure is managed by investment restrictions which include a requirement for investments to be invested in resource issuers that are listed on a stock exchange.
-As at December 12, 2023, the Partnership is not exposed to significant other price risk as only cash balances are held.
+As at November 30, 2024the Partnership is not exposed to significant other price risk as only cash balances are held.